Targeted Lung Health Check Programme

 Supporting earlier diagnosis of lung cancer

-North Central London Cancer Alliance will begin offering Targeted Lung Health Checks (TLHC) in summer 2022, to support the early detection and treatment of lung cancer.
+North Central London Cancer Alliance began offering Targeted Lung Health Checks (TLHC) in autumn 2022, to support the early detection and treatment of lung cancer.
 Checks will be offered to local residents between the ages of 55 and 74 who are current or former smokers.

 Invitation letters will be sent out by University College London Hospitals NHS Foundation Trust (UCLH), after relevant patient data has been collected from each GP practice.

 The lung health check comprises of two stages: First a telephone call with a health professional who will carry out a brief assessment of the participant’s risk of lung cancer.
 Secondly, if deemed to be high risk the participant will be invited for a lung health check and low dose chest CT scan.
 The TLHC service will organise this, as required.

 The sites for attending a lung health check and CT scan appointment will be University College Hospital and Finchley Memorial Hospital.

 Information for those eligible for a check is available here.